-Contribution Limits: Maximum of $5,500 per year to a traditional or Roth IRA, or $6,500 if you’re age 50 or older; Roth contributions may be limited by income.
+Contribution Limits: For 2020 and 2021, you can contribute a maximum of $6,000 per year to a Traditional or Roth IRA, or $7,000 if you’re age 50 or older.
+Roth contributions may be limited by your income level.

-Dates to Know: You have up until April 15 to contribute to an IRA for the preceding year.
-You can open these at any time.
+Dates to Know: You can open your IRA at any time.
+You have up until the first tax filing deadline—no extensions—to contribute to an IRA for the preceding tax year.

 How to Choose

-Which tax-advantaged account should you use?
-That depends on the nature and size of your small business (with or without employees) and your own age and plans.
+Which tax-advantaged account should you consider using to save for your retirement?
+That depends on the nature and size of your small business, as well as your own age and future plans.

-Here’s the scenario for an entrepreneur (age 30) with no other employees and who is classified as a single owner corporation.
-The business nets $100,000 in 2015.
+Here’s a scenario for a 30-year old entrepreneur with no other employees, and who is classified as a single member LLC (disregarded entity).
+The business nets $100,000.

 Based on this chart, you might be wondering why anyone would do anything but the Solo 401(k).

-Here is why: First, setting up an individual 401(k) typically requires more advance planning and paperwork than opening a SEP or SIMPLE IRA (either can usually be done online in just a few minutes).
-In addition, individual 401(k) plans require you to file Form 5500-EZ with the IRS every year once the plan reaches $250,000 in assets.
-And of course, with the solo 401(k) you have to be your own company with no employees.
+Here’s why.
+First, setting up a Solo 401(k) typically requires more advance planning and paperwork than opening a SEP IRA or SIMPLE IRA, either of which can usually be opened online in just a few minutes.
+In addition, Solo 401(k) plans require you to file Form 5500-EZ with the IRS every year once the plan reaches $250,000 in assets.
+And of course, with the Solo 401(k), you have to be your own company with no employees.